troyhill/TTFF/README.md

 | Standard Error | 187.66   | 21.71  | 26.46	 | 75.39  | 328.95 |

+&nbsp;

+&nbsp;

 ## 3. Principal component analysis

 This approach uses all available data.
 PCA reduces the dimensionality of the full dataset to a smaller number of truly independent variables.
+The PCA approach has two stages; first, PCA is applied to generate an initial flow estimate, which is then square-root transformed to generate a final estimate.

+The PCA equation for the period of record has the following form:

 <!---